sudoblockio/tackle/docs/CONTRIBUTING.md

 #### Command-Line Accessible

-* Provides a command-line utility that creates projects from cookiecutters
+* Provides a command-line utility that creates projects from tackle-boxes
 * Extremely easy to use without having to think too hard
 * Flexible for more complex use via optional arguments